rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 `rustdoc-types` is a republishing of the in-tree [`rustdoc-json-types`](https://github.com/rust-lang/rust/tree/b8536c1aa1973dd2438841815b1eeec129480e45/src/rustdoc-json-types) crate. `rustdoc-json-types` is a dependency of `librustdoc`, and is the canonical source of truth for the rustdoc-json output format.
-Changes to the format are made a a PR to `rust-lang/rust`, and will modify `src/rustdoc-json-types`, `src/librustdoc/json` and `tests/rustdoc-json`.
+Changes to the format are made as a PR to `rust-lang/rust`, and will modify `src/rustdoc-json-types`, `src/librustdoc/json` and `tests/rustdoc-json`.
 None of this will change.

 Republishing `rustdoc-json-types` as `rustdoc-types` is done with [a script](https://github.com/aDotInTheVoid/rustdoc-types/blob/17cbe9f8f07de954261dbb9536c394381770de7b/update.sh) so that it is as low maintenance as possible.
 This also ensures that all format/documentation changes happen in the rust-lang/rust repo, and go through the normal review process there.

-The update/publishing process will be moved to T-Rustdoc.
+The update/publishing process will be moved to T-rustdoc.
 In the medium term, I (`@aDotInTheVoid`) will still do it, but
 - In an official capacity
 - With bus factor for when I stop.

-We (T-Rustdoc) will continue to publish new version of the `rustdoc-types` crate every time the upstream implementation changes, and these will be versioned with normal semver.
+We (T-rustdoc) will continue to publish a new version of the `rustdoc-types` crate every time the upstream implementation changes, and these will be versioned with normal SemVer.
 Changes to rustdoc-json in `rust-lang/rust` will not be accepted if they would make it not possible to publish `rustdoc-types`.

 ## Actual Mechanics of the move

-### Github
+### GitHub

-Github has a [list of requirements](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) for transferring repositories.
-T-Infra will handle the permissions of moving the repository into the rust-lang github organization.
+GitHub has a [list of requirements](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) for transferring repositories.
+T-infra will handle the permissions of moving the repository into the rust-lang GitHub organization.

-At the end of this we should have a crate in the rust-lang github org with T-Rustdoc as contributors, and T-infra as owners.
+At the end of this we should have a crate in the rust-lang GitHub org with T-rustdoc as contributors, and T-infra as owners.

 ### crates.io